 While provision of natural food is the best option for hedgehogs, give them a helping hand with supplementary food, especially before and after hibernation.
 Offer meat-based dog or cat food, preferably chicken or turkey flavour.
 Avoid leaving out bread or milk as this can dehydrate and kill hedgehogs.
-Find out how to make a hedgehog feeding station.

 Grow native plants

 Native plants such as honeysuckle, dog rose, hawthorn and blackthorn are caterpillar food plants for a wide range of moths, which lay eggs on the leaves.
 Most moth caterpillars descend to the ground to pupate before becoming an adult, where they become nourishing food for passing hedgehogs.